Intelligent Reflecting Surfaces for THz Communications: Fundamentals, Key Solutions, and System Prototyping: Main Design Challenges and Solutions

 \subsubsection{Near Field Effect}

-The near-field effect is particularly significant in THz communications due to the short wavelengths .
+The near-field range of IRS systems is given by $\frac{r_{1}r_{2}}{r_{1} + r_{2}} < \frac{2D^{2}}{\lambda}$, where $r_{1}$, $r_{2}$, $D$, and $\lambda$ respectively represent the distance between BS and IRS, the distance between IRS and user, the aperture of IRS, and carrier wavelength \cite{Thzmag}.
+The near-field effect is particularly significant in THz communications due to the electrically larger apertures enabled by shorter wavelengths.
 This unique characteristic expands the near-field region of the moderately sized IRS to tens or even hundreds of meters, making it necessary to account for the spherical wavefront propagation.
 However, accurate near-field channel modeling remains a major challenge, especially under the influence of complex environmental factors such as molecular absorption and scattering, which can vary strongly with frequency, distance, and surrounding conditions.
 Due to high frequency, even millimeter-scale distance differences can cause noticeable phase shifts, which leads to the high sensitivity of THz signals in user mobility and positioning errors.
 In addition, the coexistence of users in both near- and far-field regions introduces the so-called near-far field problem, where users experience fundamentally different propagation behaviors, leading to disparities in channel gains and beamforming precision.
 This poses difficulties in ensuring user quality-of-service and fairness.
 Overall, the expanded and complex nature of the near-field in the THz band introduces both new technical challenges and promising opportunities for advanced wireless system design.